Nor Loch: 19th century

 Although the Nor Loch was drained during the 19th century, neither its legacy nor its name are entirely forgotten.
 During the construction of Waverley station and the railway lines through the area, a number of bones were uncovered.

 Princes Street Gardens were created in the 1820s and now occupy much of the loch's former extent.

 Other lost lochs in Edinburgh

 The Nor Loch is not the only "lost loch" in the city.
 Another example is Gogarloch in the South Gyle area.
 Like the Nor Loch, this was mostly marshland, rather than a true loch.
 It was reclaimed for a park, housing and to build the railway to the Forth Bridge.

 The Meadows, a large open park immediately to the south of the city centre, was once the Burgh Loch, occasionally referred to as the South Loch.
 Its name is remembered in the street called Boroughloch.

 Canonmills Loch once stretched from today's Dundas Street to Rodney Street.

-Duddingston Loch in Holyrood Park is the only remaining natural loch in the city while, also in the Park, are the artificial St Margaret's and Dunsapie Lochs.
+Lochend Loch in Lochend Park and Duddingston Loch in Holyrood Park are the only remaining natural lochs in the city while St. Margaret's and Dunsapie Lochs, also in Holyrood Park, are artificial.